XiangchiSong/WWW2026-JobFed/README.md

 The $\alpha$ update learning rate ($\eta$) used in **our approach** is set to **0.1** by default.
 The predefined balancing ratio ($\gamma$) defaults to **0.5**, and the balancing ratio in the strategy ($optBeta$) is also set to **0.5** by default.

-For experiments where the results do not show significant differences, such as the **ablation study on $optBeta$, two decimal places** are retained; for all other experiments, **one decimal place** is retained.